By Teachers, For Teachers

 School librarians and teachers wear many hats at one time.
 Besides managing their space/classrooms, they also organize activities, reach out to the school community and enhance the feel of the library, making it a timeless treasure that welcomes students to read, learn and explore the power of media.

-The iPad can help add some flash to learning tools that get kids hooked on learning & library resources.
+iPads in the Classroom can help add some flash to learning tools that get kids hooked on learning & library resources.
 Try these 40+ iPad apps librarians, teachers and students love!

 This e-reader allows you to sample a page of many books before you decide to put in an order.

 Like iBooks, this is an e-reader app that’s powered by Amazon.
 It’s different because it offers a far wider variety of books than iBooks.